dallas/BowlingGame-Kata-Ruby/README.md

 The `TenthFrame` class is a special case version of the `Frame` class.
 The tenth and final frame has 2 or 3 rolls.
 As such, it is different than the previous nine frames.

+## Development

+There is already some initial structure and tests set up for you to build upon.
+The only requirement is that the class `Bowling::Game` remain intact and that it implements the public interface `#roll(pins)` and `#score`.

+You can run the tests by doing `rspec test` from the command line, and you can load up the app to play with by running `irb -r ./lib/bowling_game` or by running `irb` and then doing `require_relative ./lib/bowling_game`.